How hard is it to approximate the Jones polynomial?: Complexity theory

-The class $\PostBQP$ is defined as polynomial-time quantum computation with free retries, or postselection.
-In other words, the computation can output ``yes", ``no", or ``try again", and the probability of ``yes" is required to be $c$ times that of ``no" or vice-versa for some constant $c>1$.
-All values of $c$ are equivalent because $c$ can be amplified by repeated trials.
+An algorithm in $\PostBQP$ is required to output ``yes" or ``no" with conditional (rather than absolute) probability of at least $2/3$.
+It is trivially equivalent to say that for some $c>1$, either $a > cb$ or $b > ca$; all values of $c$ are equivalent because $c$ can be amplified by repeated trials.
 There is an analogous class $\PostBPP$ for classical randomized computations; it was also defined previously as $\BPP_{\mathrm{path}}$.
-Aaronson \cite{Aaronson:post} established that $\PostBQP = \PP$.
-It is not hard to show that $\PostBQP$ is a subset of $\PP$, just as $\BQP$, $\NP$, and a number of other important classes are.
+Aaronson established that $\PostBQP = \PP$.
+It is not hard to show that $\PostBQP$ is a subset of $\PP$, just as $\BQP$, $\NP$, and a number of other important classes are known to be.
+(The inclusion $\SBQP \subseteq \AnPP$ is proved in the same way in \prop{p:anpp}.)
 The more surprising fact is that $\PostBQP$ is all of $\PP$.